wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-ps-common-ref.md

 Add configuration settings | $vm = [Set-AzureRmVMOperatingSystem](https://msdn.microsoft.com/zh-cn/library/mt603843.aspx) -VM $vm -Windows -ComputerName "computer_name" -Credential $cred -ProvisionVMAgent -EnableAutoUpdate<BR></BR><BR></BR>Operating system settings including [credentials](https://technet.microsoft.com/zh-cn/library/hh849815.aspx) are added to the configuration object that you previously created using New-AzureRmVMConfig.
 Add a network interface | $vm = [Add-AzureRmVMNetworkInterface](https://msdn.microsoft.com/zh-cn/library/mt619351.aspx) -VM $vm -Id $nic.Id<BR></BR><BR></BR>A VM must have a [network interface](/documentation/articles/virtual-machines-windows-ps-create/) to communicate in a virtual network.
 You can also use [Get-AzureRmNetworkInterface](https://msdn.microsoft.com/zh-cn/library/mt619434.aspx) to retrieve an existing network interface object.
 Specify a platform image | $vm = [Set-AzureRmVMSourceImage](https://msdn.microsoft.com/zh-cn/library/mt619344.aspx) -VM $vm -PublisherName "publisher_name" -Offer "publisher_offer" -Skus "product_sku" -Version "latest"<BR></BR><BR></BR>[Image information](/documentation/articles/virtual-machines-windows-cli-ps-findimage/) is added to the configuration object that you previously created using New-AzureRmVMConfig.
 The object returned from this command is only used when you set the OS disk to use a platform image.
-Set OS disk to use a platform image | $vm = [Set-AzureRmVMOSDisk](https://msdn.microsoft.com/zh-cn/library/mt603746.aspx) -VM $vm -Name "disk_name" -VhdUri "http://mystore1.blob.core.chinacloudapi.cn/vhds/disk_name.vhd" -CreateOption fromImage<BR></BR><BR></BR>The name of the operating system disk and where it will be located in [storage](/documentation/articles/storage-powershell-guide-full/) is added to the configuration object that you previously created.
+Set OS disk to use a platform image | $vm = [Set-AzureRmVMOSDisk](https://msdn.microsoft.com/zh-cn/library/mt603746.aspx) -VM $vm -Name "disk_name" -VhdUri "http://mystore1.blob.core.chinacloudapi.cn/vhds/disk_name.vhd" -CreateOption FromImage<BR></BR><BR></BR>The name of the operating system disk and where it will be located in [storage](/documentation/articles/storage-powershell-guide-full/) is added to the configuration object that you previously created.
-Set OS disk to use a generalized image | $vm = Set-AzureRmVMOSDisk -VM $vm -Name "disk_name" -SourceImageUri "https://mystore1.blob.core.chinacloudapi.cn/system/Microsoft.Compute/Images/myimages/myprefix-osDisk.{guid}.vhd" -VhdUri "https://mystore1.blob.core.chinacloudapi.cn/vhds/disk_name.vhd" -CreateOption fromImage -Windows<BR></BR><BR></BR>The name of the operating system disk, the location of the source image, and where the disk will be located in [storage](/documentation/articles/storage-powershell-guide-full/) is added to the configuration object that you previously created.
+Set OS disk to use a generalized image | $vm = Set-AzureRmVMOSDisk -VM $vm -Name "disk_name" -SourceImageUri "https://mystore1.blob.core.chinacloudapi.cn/system/Microsoft.Compute/Images/myimages/myprefix-osDisk.{guid}.vhd" -VhdUri "https://mystore1.blob.core.chinacloudapi.cn/vhds/disk_name.vhd" -CreateOption FromImage -Windows<BR></BR><BR></BR>The name of the operating system disk, the location of the source image, and where the disk will be located in [storage](/documentation/articles/storage-powershell-guide-full/) is added to the configuration object that you previously created.
 Set OS disk to use a specialized image | $vm = Set-AzureRmVMOSDisk -VM $vm -Name "name_of_disk" -VhdUri "http://mystore1.blob.core.chinacloudapi.cn/vhds/" -CreateOption Attach  -Windows
 Create a VM |  [New-AzureRmVM]()  [New-AzureRmVM](https://msdn.microsoft.com/zh-cn/library/mt603754.aspx)  -ResourceGroupName "resource_group_name" -Location "location_name" -VM $vm<BR></BR><BR></BR>All resources are created in a [resource group](/documentation/articles/powershell-azure-resource-manager/).
 The VM must be created in the same [location](https://msdn.microsoft.com/zh-cn/library/azure/dn495177.aspx) as the resource group.
 Before you run this command, run New-AzureRmVMConfig, Set-AzureRmVMOperatingSystem, Set-AzureRmVMSourceImage, Add-AzureRmVMNetworkInterface, and Set-AzureRmVMOSDisk.
 List VMs in a subscription| [Get-AzureRmVM](https://msdn.microsoft.com/zh-cn/library/mt603718.aspx)